Moloko20/animation_Form/README.md

 # animation form

 A form for ordering and adding products with animation.
-My favorite project in JavaScript.